On Cahn-Hilliard-Navier-Stokes equations with Nonhomogeneous Boundary

-The incompressible Navier Stokes equations that describe the motion of a single-phase fluid are well studied in the literature with homogeneous as well as nonhomogeneous boundary data.
-We refer to \cite{farwig, fursi, fursi1, raymond} for the treatment of nonhomogeneous boundary conditions and references therein.
-For Cahn Hilliard equations, dynamic boundary conditions which are physically relevant, are analyzed in \cite{ cgs1, gk, mz, cw}.
-For a coupled CHNS model under consideration, the physically relevant boundary conditions derived from the mass and energy conservation equations are generalized Navier Boundary Conditions (GNBC).
-Such boundary conditions which account for moving contact lines are studied for the existence of weak solutions in \cite{cher, GGM, GGW, ggp}.
-In these papers, the usual boundary conditions are replaced by GNBC which consists of no-flux boundary conditions for $\u$ and $\mu$, together with a generalized Navier boundary condition for the velocity $\u$ and a dynamic boundary condition with surface convection for $\varphi$.
-However if one wants to study a boundary control problem for model H with GNBC the necessary well-posedness results are not available.
-The boundary optimal control problems are physically realized by suction/blowing which is equivalent to applying a certain force in the part of the boundary.
-Thus to study boundary control it is necessary to look at a system with general non-homogeneous boundary data.
+The boundary conditions taken into consideration so far for the CHNS system are rather standard.
+More precisely, in almost all the contributions, velocity $\u$ is subject to no-slip or periodic boundary conditions, while $\varphi$ and $\mu$ are subject to homogeneous Neumann boundary conditions or periodic boundary conditions in the shear case.
+However, the incompressible Navier-Stokes equations that describe the motion of a single-phase fluid are well-studied in the literature with homogeneous as well as nonhomogeneous boundary data.
+We refer to \cite{farwig, fursi, fursi1, raymond} for the treatment of Navier Stokes' equations with nonhomogeneous boundary conditions and references therein.
+For Cahn-Hilliard equations, dynamic boundary conditions, which are physically relevant, are analyzed in \cite{ cgs1, gk, mz, cw}.
+Thus, it would be natural to consider a nonhomogeneous boundary condition for a coupled CHNS system under consideration.
+For the coupled CHNS system, a dynamic boundary condition for the Cahn-Hilliard equations has been considered in \cite{cher, gk, you}, while \cite{cher} has considered the case of a mixture of compressible fluids.
+Another more generalized boundary condition (GNBC), which accounts for a moving contact line, is studied in \cite{GGM, GGW, ggp} which consists of the Navier boundary condition for the velocity equations $\u$, a no-flux boundary condition for $\mu$ and a dynamic boundary condition for $\varphi$.

-To the best of our knowledge, the existence of a solution for the model \eqref{gen} with general nonhomogeneous boundary condition for the velocity has not been studied in the literature.
-Although the numerical results of well-posedness have been established in \cite{ghk, hunt, hunt1}.
-In these papers, the authors proved a boundary optimal control problem for a time-discrete CHNS system with nonhomogeneous boundary conditions for the velocity.
-In this work, we want to extend the work of \cite{abels, boyer}in the non autonomous case by taking a time dependent boundary condition for velocity.
-In particular, we consider the system \eqref{gen} with constant mobility; set equal to 1, non constant viscosity and non homogeneous boundary conditions which is given by
+To our knowledge, the well-posedness of the model \eqref{gen} with a nonhomogeneous boundary condition for velocity has not been studied analytically in the literature.
+If one wants to study a boundary control problem for model H, well-posedness results are necessary.
+However, few numerical results are present in this direction; we refer \cite{ghk, hunt, hunt1}.
+In these papers, the authors have proved a boundary optimal control problem for a time-discrete CHNS system with nonhomogeneous boundary conditions for the velocity.